foo123/RegexAnalyzer/README.md

 regex-analyzer and regex-composer
 =================================

-* A simple Regular Expression Analyzer for JavaScript / PHP / Python
+* A simple Regular Expression Analyzer for PHP, Python, Node/JS
-* A simple and intuitive Regular Expression Composer for JavaScript / PHP / Python
+* A simple and intuitive Regular Expression Composer for PHP, Python, Node/JS

 *PHP / Python implementations in progress*